South African Social Media Scams

 Check that the email is real

-• Check on the SAPAC open source live scams list if the email is listed there yet.
+- Request access on the SAPAC open source live scams list if the email is listed there yet.
+Or request SAPAC to perform a check.

-• Contact the organization or person using details you have found yourself (on their website or in the phone book) to check if the email was real
+- Contact the organization or person using details you have found yourself (on their website or in the phone book) to check if the email is, was real.

 Learn how to protect your email account

-• Use multi-factor authentication when you can.
+- Use a multi-factor authentication when you can.
 This provides an extra layer of protection and means a scammer has to correctly guess your email password and a pin number sent to your phone to gain access to your email account.

 SAPAC list live scams in real time and has procedural steps on how to report and list scams.

-Watch out for scams and immediately block contact with anyone who tries to threaten or intimidate you.
+Watch out for Scams and immediately block contact with anyone who tries to threaten or intimidate you.
 Open up a CAS number with the SAPS at once and complete an affidavit to the effect.
 Attach proof of the email.
+(Print Screen)

 1. Act fast to stop any further losses

 Contact your bank or card provider immediately to report the scam.
-Ask them to stop any transactions.
+Ask them to stop any transaction.

 Change passwords on all your devices and online accounts like email, banking, government sites and shopping sites.